 Dietary Fiber And A Healthy Gut

-Some dietary fiber are also prebiotics.
-There are different types of dietary fiber, soluble and non-soluble.
-Soluble fiber is digestible whereas non soluble fiber is not digestible as the human body lacks the enzymes that breaks them down.
+Some dietary fiber is also prebiotics.
+There are different types of dietary fiber, soluble, and non-soluble.
+Soluble fiber is digestible whereas nonsoluble fiber is not digestible as the human body lacks the enzymes that break them down.

-This leads to an impaired gut microbiome and causes an increased risk in the chronic non-communicable disease, like obesity cardiovascular disease, type 2 diabetes and colon cancer, which are prevalent in the US.
+This leads to an impaired gut microbiome and causes an increased risk in chronic non-communicable diseases, like obesity cardiovascular disease, type 2 diabetes, and colon cancer, which are prevalent in the US.

 Stress And Gut Flora